The process of canonization proceeds in stages.

 Martyrdom, the witnessing to one's faith through death, is a unique class within the processes of proclaiming holiness.
 Through martyrdom, one is ipso facto proclaimed Blessed.
 Blessed Tarsykia, along with 26 other martyrs and SSMI Co-foundress, Blessed Josaphata, was solemnly beatified by Pope John Paul II on June 27, 2001, on his pastoral visit to Ukraine.

-Blessed Martyr Tarsykia's Feast Day has been officially proclaimed as July 18, the day of her passing.
+Blessed Martyr Tarsykia's Feast Day has been officially proclaimed as June 27, the day of her beatification, rather than July 17, the day of her passing.
+This assignment was given to all 27 martyrs proclaimed on that date, probably for calendar economy.

 We thank you for creating in our Church